Nose picking is a habit that most people engage in, usually several times per day.

 This is the technical terminology for someone who has a compulsion to pick their nose.
 People often think of nose pickers as little children, but it's a condition that can affect adults as well.

 If you think you may be experiencing rhinotillexomania, there are numerous treatment options available.
 Below, we’ll explore rhinotillexomania in more detail and look at treatment options for this condition.

-What is Rhinotillexomania?
+What Is Rhinotillexomania?

 Who Has Rhinotillexomania?

-Symptoms of Rhinotillexomania
+Symptoms Of Rhinotillexomania

 "Lindsey is very good at putting things in perspective.
 She is a great listener and offers realistic, loving advice without being judgmental or harsh.
 I feel like she has helped me to see things in a way that makes me able and willing to change my negative behaviors without feeling like my life is going to end and I'll never get over the loss of my old ways….”